Say Goodbye for Now

 I have reviewed several medical books, all of them non-fiction.
 I also enjoy medical fiction and have read many, mostly along the lines of medical mystery/thriller/drama.
 Probably the best known medical fiction are those written by physicians –

 This book is different.
 I identified with the main character, a woman physician.
 Like her, I entered medicine when there were not many women physicians.
-I like that she doesn’t read the newspaper because “the news breaks my heart.” ( It breaks mine too but I still read it.)
+I like that she doesn’t read the newspaper because “the news breaks my heart.”
+(It breaks mine too but I still read it.)
+Dr. Lucy saves letters; not just the ones she receives, but copies of the ones she writes.

 As is true in the practice of medicine, the main subject of this book is pain, along with loss,grief, injustice, loneliness, fear and anger.